doubleunion/doubleunion-dot-org/pages/about.md

 Another value members hold at Double Union is the idea that clearly defined structures and boundaries help create better spaces.
 We have a shared  [code of conduct]({{ 'policies' | absolute_url }}) and a list of [base assumptions]({{ 'base_assumptions' | absolute_url }}) for members.

 Double Union is a volunteer-run 501(c)(3) nonprofit.
-Our EIN is 46-3264631, and you can view our [public IRS filings](https://projects.propublica.org/nonprofits/organizations/463264631).
+Our EIN is 46-3264631, and you can view our public IRS filings by looking up Double Union in the [California Registry of Charitable Trusts](https://rct.doj.ca.gov/Verification/Web/Search.aspx?facility=Y).

 ### History